juystin/network-buster-n-rpi-hunter/README.md

 ## Disclaimer

 The standard internet fun disclaimer applies.
 Don't commit crimes, be responsible.
-We are in no way responsible for anything and everything you do with rpi-hunter.
+We are in no way responsible for anything and everything you do with network-buster-n-rpi-hunter.